Ekathotsarot: King of Siam

-Mission to Dutch Republic
+Mission to the Dutch Republic

 During the reign of Ekathotsarot, a Siamese embassy reached the Dutch city of The Hague, in 1608.
-The embassy of 16 was brought to the Republic of the United Seven Provinces by Admiral Matelief on board the Oranje, leaving Bantam on January 28, 1608.
+The embassy of 16 was brought to the Dutch Republic by Admiral Cornelis Matelief de Jonge on board the Oranje, leaving Bantam on January 28, 1608.
 The embassy arrived in The Hague on September 10, 1608, and met with Maurice of Nassau, Prince of Orange.
-This visit coincided with the application for patent of the telescope by the Dutch eyeglass maker Hans Lippershey, and this new device was mentioned at the end of a diplomatic report on the Siamese Embassy, Ambassades du Roy de Siam envoyé à l'Excellence du Prince Maurice, arrive a La Haye, le 10.
+This visit coincided with the application for a patent of the telescope by the Dutch eyeglass maker Hans Lippershey, and this new device was mentioned at the end of a diplomatic report on the Siamese Embassy, Ambassades du Roy de Siam envoyé à l'Excellence du Prince Maurice, arrive a La Haye, le 10.
 September, 1608 ("Embassy of the King of Siam sent to his Excellence Prince Maurice, September 10, 1608"), which soon diffused across Europe.

-Following the embassy, a treaty was concluded between Holland and Siam in 1617.
+Following the embassy, a treaty was concluded between the Republic and Siam in 1617.

-Foreign Mercenaries
+Foreign mercenaries

 Ekathotsarot's reign saw the influx of foreigners into Siam as traders and mercenaries.
-Ekathotsarot established Krom Asas ('committee of volunteers', i.e. volunteered regiments) of foreign soldiers, for example; Krom Asa Mon, Krom Asa Cham, Krom Asa Yipun (Japanese mercenaries), and Krom Asa Maen Puen (literally 'committee of volunteer marksman' - the Portuguese and Dutch).
+Ekathotsarot established Krom Asas ('committee of volunteers', i.e. volunteered regiments) of foreign soldiers, for example; Krom Asa Mon, Krom Asa Cham, Krom Asa Yipun (Japanese mercenaries), and Krom Asa Maen Puen (literally 'committee of volunteer marksman' – the Portuguese and Dutch).
 Ekathotsarot had close relations with the Tokugawa shogunate under Tokugawa Ieyasu who commissioned Red Seal Ships to Siam.
 Around this time the Siamese metallurgists learned the arts of forging mortars from Westerners and combined with traditional methods giving rise to the praised Siamese mortars known for their qualities.